-Defendant - The party who is charged with a civil traffic violation.
+Defendant - The party who is charged with a criminal traffic violation, a civil traffic violation, or a violation of the criminal code.

 Evidence - Evidence consists of the testimony of witnesses, documents or items admitted by the court as exhibits, and facts agreed to by the parties.
-The Superior Court will only review evidence and arguments presented to the traffic court.
+The Superior Court will only review evidence and arguments presented to the lower court.
 It will not accept new evidence.

-File - To "file" a paper is to give it to the clerk's office at the court where the case is pending.
-The paper will then become part of the case record.
+File - To "file" a document is to give it to the clerk's office at the court where the case is pending.
+The document will then become part of the case record.